 Looking back, my networks and my interest in building better businesses go back to 2002, when I worked with Laura D’Andrea Tyson, then Dean of London Business School, on her report on the Recruitment and Development of Non-Executive Directors.
 Since then, I have worked with a wide range of stakeholders on collaborative efforts to determine ways for business to be better aligned to create and deliver societal value.
 I was on the steering group for the London-based cross-party think-tank, the Centre for Progressive Capitalism, where I was in good company with my contribution (on pensions) to a book published in June 2017.
 I am a Visiting Fellow at the think tank CPP rolled into, the Centre for Progressive Policy, and am involved with the work of the Oslo-based global initiative, Future Boards.

-In my travels on Twitter, I started a lighthearted awareness campaign around issues involving boardrooms and corporate governance by posting a cartoon every Sunday, some of which are on this site.
-It might even be time to revive it, with interest around the world.
+In my travels on Twitter since 2008, I started a lighthearted awareness campaign around issues involving boardrooms and corporate governance by posting a cartoon every Sunday, some of which are on this site.
+More than a decade on, recognition of the importance of ethics for sustainable business is ever more acute, with interest steadily rising.